 Comparative Negligence in Ohio

-Ohio follows the modified comparative negligence 51 percent rule.
-If it has been determined that you were even 51 percent responsible for the crash, you will be unable to recover any damages.
-With the potential to limit your compensation, be sure to seek help from an accident lawyer.
+Ohio follows the modified comparative negligence rule.
+If it’s determined that you were even 51 percent responsible for the crash, you will be unable to recover damages.

 You can typically expect the other party to try to put at least some, if not most, of the blame on you.
-Therefore, adequate evidence that supports your claim is often very important when presenting these claims.
+Therefore, gathering enough evidence to support your claim is very important.

 Evidence in an Accident Claim

-- copy of police/accident report (especially if a citation was issued to the other driver);
+- a copy of police/accident report (especially if a citation was issued to the other driver);

 - photographs of the damaged vehicles and accident scene;